arm2arm/files_latexeditor/README.md

 =================
 30.11.2013
 compatibility with OC5
-If directory contains a tex file friends can compile.
+If a shared directory contains a tex file, friends can compile.
 Double compilation for cross references.
 Detect latex errors.
 tested on OC5.0.13